PSLmodels/taxdata/cps_data/cps_file_doc.md

 year.
 The file contains information on prior-year income and current family structure that can be used to create tax units comprised of those surveyed.
 Our final file is created using the 2013, 2014, and 2015 March CPS supplements.
-Dollar amounts in the The 2013 and 2014 files are then aged to be compatible with values in the 2015, making the file representative of tax year 2014.
+Dollar amounts in the 2013 and 2014 files are then aged to be compatible with values in the 2015, making the file representative of tax year 2014.

 We use an algorithm developed by John O'Hare at Quantria Strategies with slight